Skip to content

 sudo systemctl restart waveledger-chat waveledger-miner waveledger-entropy

 Most chain-state changes are non-breaking (new tx kinds, new opcodes, new precompiles).
-Breaking changes (genesis change, new merkle scheme, etc.) require a chain reset and are documented in the release notes.
+Breaking changes (genesis change, new Merkle scheme, etc.) require a chain reset and are documented in the release notes.

 Backups